The Unvanquished (film): Synopsis

 Thomas Vlassenroot, a citizen of Luxembourg, after his divorce, decides to enlist in the French Foreign Legion.
 He is posted to Algeria, where the film opens with him trying in vain to save a wounded comrade while under fire from the rebels.
 Thomas deserts to join the OAS on the order of Lieutenant Fraser (Georges Géret).

-After the 1961 uprising, a disillusioned Thomas wants to return home but agrees to take part in a plan to kidnap lawyer Dominique Servet in return for enough money to enable him to pay smugglers who can ferry him to France.
+After the 1961 putsch, a disillusioned Thomas wants to return home but agrees to take part in a plan to kidnap lawyer Dominique Servet in return for enough money to enable him to pay smugglers who can ferry him to France.

 Dominique Servet is in Algiers working for the prosecution on a case involving important Europeans, her Algerian witnesses making her a target of the OAS.
 While guarding Dominique, Thomas' conscience is aroused by Dominique's plight, and he is attracted to her—she implores him to release her, but instead he agrees to give her water—the other guard, Amerio (a Pied-Noir) warns him at gunpoint not to get soft.
 Thomas is also armed, and they end up shooting at each other.
 Amerio is killed, while Thomas is wounded.
 Dominique pays Thomas the smuggling fee in exchange for freeing her and another prisoner.
 Thomas locks up Fraser when he comes to check on them, and is warned that the OAS will never stop hunting Thomas if he goes through with this—Amerio's death can be forgiven, but not the betrayal of releasing the prisoners.
 He says Thomas would be better off killing him—but Thomas refuses to kill Fraser—to him, that would be murder.
 He puts water in the cell, and tells his girlfriend Maria (whose devotion he can only partly return) to go and release Fraser once he's safely out of Algeria.